 A bartending or CPR certification, though, won’t.

-You also shouldn’t add certifications that are outdated for obvious reasons, and the ones that are just not that significant.
+You also shouldn’t add certifications that are outdated (for obvious reasons) or ones that are just not that significant.

 So, to sum it up, you can skip certifications that are:

-You can add a lot of interesting optional sections to make your resume shine even brighter.
+You can add a lot of interesting optional sections to make your resume even more competitive, such as: